How We Started

 First We Listened

 As we set out on the mission of growing great leaders and modernizing workplace culture, we knew it was paramount to listen — and to not just stay in the NW corner of the United States as we did so.
-We committed to putting those we were working to serve in the center of our conversations and we decided to listen to what the world had to say.
-In the past few years, as the political and social climate underwent massive shifts worldwide, we connected with hundreds of people in fifteen cities and across eleven countries.
+We committed to putting those we were working to serve in the center of our conversations, and we decided to listen to what the world had to say.
+As the political and social climate underwent massive shifts worldwide, we connected with hundreds of people in fifteen cities and across eleven countries.

 We initiated each discussion with a focused exploratory framework (created in partnership with Lauren Holden Kilbane.)
 Our quest was a direct one — ask people what they most aspired to see in leaders they respect — and ultimately in themselves.
 These qualities were raised through personal stories from each member of the listening circles, woven around illustrative examples of hope and challenge.